shruthipatil11/UI-Library/README.md

 An avatar is a personalized graphical illustration that represents a computer user, or a character or alter ego that represents that user.

-You will find the following types of _Avatar_ on https://ui-ingredients-lib.netlify.app/src/app/components/avatar/avatar.html
+You will find the following types of _Avatar_

 > Standard Round Avatars